noflo/noflo/README.md

 $ npm install noflo --save
 ```

 You can make a browser build of NoFlo using webpack.
-The [grunt-noflo-browser](https://github.com/noflo/grunt-noflo-browser) plugin makes this easy.
+For webpack builds, you need configure the component loader statically with [noflo-component-loader](https://github.com/noflo/noflo-component-loader).
+For projects using Grunt, [grunt-noflo-browser](https://github.com/noflo/grunt-noflo-browser) plugin makes this easy.

 ### Installing from Git